ANDALUCÍA - A DAY TRIP FROM SEVILLA TO CARMONA

 Located in: Hotel Alcázar De La Reina, a white-tablecloth hotel dining room with a poolside terrace.

-featuring tapas with wine & spirits.
-We had a few tapas in the bar area which were ok.
+Featuring tapas with wine & spirits.
+We had a few tapas in the bar area, which were okay.

 CASA CURRO MONTOYA